mandel94/givacall_js/README.md

 ### Add a security token to the client
-In order to add a token to the client, the user must provide an object:
+In order to add a token to the client, the user must provide two arguments:
-* keys of the object --> the Authorization method (for example, 'Bearer' for bearer authentication)
+* the Authorization method (for example, 'Bearer' for bearer authentication)
-* the token --> a hashed string
+* the token.
 Example:
 ``` js
 client.addToken('Bearer', process.env.BEARER_TOKEN);